Ravenbrook/mps/procedure/review.rst

 _`.role.leader`: The *leader* organises the review and ensures the procedures are executed.
 The leader is responsible for managing the process in all respects for productive results.
+The leader is the person responsible for organizing and planning review.
+They need not be distinct from the `.role.author`_.
+It is helpful if the leader has received special instruction in review or inspection.

 _`.role.author`: The *author* wrote the work under review.
+The author is the person primarily responsible for the production of the product document (see `.doc.product`_).

 _`.role.checker`: A *checker* checks the work during review.
 There should be more than one checker, and the author can be a checker.
+A checker is any person who participates in the checking of product documents, and process brainstorming.
+All review attendees are usually checkers.
+Checkers may be asked by the leader to check with certain *checking roles* [ref?] in mind; this is to increase coverage and reduce duplication of issues.

 _`.role.editor`: The *editor* edits the work to correct defects found by review.
 This is usually the author.
+The editor is the person responsible for acting on issues raised, and bringing the product document to review exit.
+They are usually the author.

 _`.role.quality`: The *quality* [Is this right?
 RB 2023-01-20] edits process to prevent future occurences of defects found by review.

 _`.role.scribe`: The *scribe* ensures defects are recorded.
+The scribe is the person who records information during review meetings.
+They are usually the same person as `.role.leader`_.

 _`.role.chief`: [Chief Inspection Leader in book.gilb93.
 Need to look this up.
 RB 2023-01-20]